Venus In Capricorn Will Make You Want To Put A Ring On It

 I love love.
 It's fun, it's heartwarming, and it brings excitement into our lives.
 Keeping tabs on the movements of Venus, the planet that rules love and relationships, can help us keep up with what's in store for us, romance-wise — and Venus's latest moves are indicating that we're in for quite a change.
-On November 5, the Planet of Love will leave adventurous Sagittarius and enter practical Capricorn, where it'll stay until March 6, 2022.
+On November 5, the Planet of Love left the adventurous Sagittarius and entered practical Capricorn, where it'll stay until March 6, 2022.

 The major theme for Venus in Capricorn?
 Commitment.
 "If you’re suddenly not feeling the casual flings, booty calls, or one-night stands anymore, this Venus transit may be the culprit," says Madi Murphy, the co-founder of The Cosmic RX and The Cosmic Revolution.
 "This is a serious position for Venus, and you may be getting honest with yourself about what you want."